vim-scripts/notes.vim/README.md

 ## Options

 All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
 They're available for people who like to customize their directory layout.
-These options can be configured in your [vimrc] [vimrc] by including a line like this:
+These options can be configured in your [vimrc script] [vimrc] by including a line like this:

     let g:notes_directory = '~/Documents/Notes'

+Note that after changing an option in your [vimrc script] [vimrc] you have to restart Vim for the changes to take effect.

 ### The `g:notes_directory` option